-If you were buying a property would you be worried if the solicitor handling your conveyancing (or another solicitor in the same firm) was also acting for the seller?
+If you were buying a property, would you be worried if the property lawyer handling your conveyancing (or another solicitor in the same firm) was also acting for the seller?

-Having separate solicitors acting for each party (or 'separate representation') has become much more common following after numerous complaints about solicitors acting for both parties.
+Having separate solicitors acting for each party (or “separate representation”) has become much more common following numerous complaints about solicitors acting for both parties.

-However the current professional rules for solicitors do not make separate representation compulsory.
-But they do place substantial restrictions on when the same solicitor or firm can act for both buyer and seller.
+The current professional rules for solicitors do not make separate representation compulsory.
+However, they do place substantial restrictions on when the same solicitor or firm can act for both buyer and seller.

 Dame Janet Paraskeva, chair of the Council for Licensed Conveyancers, says she believes there is evidence of this.
 Dame Janet is a former chief executive of the Law Society and is therefore familiar with the work of solicitors as well as licensed conveyancers (who are also authorised to carry out conveyancing work.)

 Speaking at a conference in 2015, she said: “The CLC has a clear approach about acting for both sides in a transaction.
 This boils down to a requirement for informed consent from both parties and effective Chinese walls between the teams within a firm who are acting for buyer and seller.